Condiment or cover crop, mustard’s sunny yellow flowers, tasty seeds, and deep tap roots make it a useful plant worth learning about.

 Lacewings are most active during night and twilight hours.
 When lacewing larvae feed, they inject a digestive secretion that can dissolve the insides of an aphid in 90 seconds!

 Lacewings are very susceptible to chemical pesticides.
 Rather than spraying chemicals in the garden, you can protect biodiversity by encouraging these beneficial insects.
 You can attract lacewings to the garden by planting (or tolerating) the following:

 Eugenia are woody, evergreen flowering plants in the Myrtle family.
-Often found in landscapes as ornamentals, Eugenia’s glossy green leaves can become infected with the Eugenia psyllid (Trioza eugeniae).
-The Eugenia psyllid sucks plant juices from leaves and excretes honeydew that provides habitat for sooty mold.
-Introduced to California from Australia in 1988, Eugenia psyllid has become a serious threat to local landscapes.
+Often found in landscapes as ornamentals, Eugenia’s glossy green leaves can become infected with the eugenia psyllid (Trioza eugeniae).
+The eugenia psyllid sucks plant juices from leaves and secretes honeydew that provides habitat for sooty mold.
+Introduced to California from Australia in 1988, eugenia psyllid has become a serious threat to many landscapes.

 Dormant oils are specifically designed for use on trees during the dormant season.
 They have a heavier viscosity than other horticultural oils and they stay on the plant longer, as a result.
 This is great when you are trying to suffocate insect pests, but it can be devastating to foliage if temperatures rise, a condition called phytotoxicity.
 Summer or horticultural oils are lighter weight and evaporate more quickly, reducing the likelihood of burnt leaves.